Joseph Ritson

-Joseph Ritson (2 October 1752 – 23 September 1803) was an English antiquary who was well known for his 1795 compilation of the Robin Hood legend.
+Joseph Ritson (2 October 1752 – 23 September 1803) was an English antiquary known for editing the first scholarly collection of Robin Hood ballads (1795).
 After a visit to France in 1791, he became a staunch supporter of the ideals of the French Revolution.
 He was also an influential vegetarianism activist.
-He is also known for his collections of English nursery rhymes, such as "Roses Are Red" and "Little Bo-Peep", in Gammer Gurton's Garland or The Nursery Parnassus, published in London by Joseph Johnson.
+Ritson is also known for his collections of English nursery rhymes, such as "Roses Are Red" and "Little Bo-Peep", in Gammer Gurton's Garland or The Nursery Parnassus, published in London by Joseph Johnson.

+Life and work

 Early life

-He was born in Stockton-on-Tees, County Durham, of a Westmorland yeoman family.
+Ritson was born in Stockton-on-Tees, County Durham, of a Westmorland yeoman family.
 He was educated for the law, mainly by Ralph Bradley the leading conveyancer.
 He then settled in London as a conveyancer at 22.